Danyxeon/AMTKit/README.md

 - To block guest accounts from joining, change allowGuests in main.lua to true if needed.
 - Set carLimit in main.lua to the desired number (the same as the server car limit).
+- Set playerLimit to the same value as in ServerConfig.toml.
-- Set playerLimit to the correct value.
-One slot is reserved for staff, so playerLimit at 10 means 9 player slots and one staff slot.
+- Set staffSlot to true if needed.
+Staff slot reserves a slot when the server is full for a player with staff perms to join.

 To add bans/permissions, just add the names to the appropriate file on separate lines.
 The banlist and perms list are case sensitive.